jronak/pcp/index.md

 PR includes QA for pmwebd Prometheus exporter.

-[PR 336](https://github.com/performancecopilot/pcp/pull/336): <span style="color:#f39c12">Closed (Deferred)</span>
+[PR 336](https://github.com/performancecopilot/pcp/pull/336): <span style="color:#f39c12">Merged (PCP-4)</span>

-PR included the addition of the labels to the existing pmwebd APIs but has been deferred till PCP has stable labels support.
+PR included the addition of the labels to the existing pmwebd APIs has been merged into PCP-4.

 #### PCP Python APIs